-In addition to AI in its software testing mechanism, Appvance relies on record/playback-based feature called Test Designer.
+In addition to artificial intelligence in its software testing mechanism, Appvance relies on record/playback-based feature called Test Designer.
 The feature combines record/playback with screenshot comparison, data-driven tests, and automatic capturing of DOM and AJAX.
 The company also promises to produce cleaner auto-generated code for recorded tests.

 Naturally, there was a reason behind our exploration of AI applications in software testing tools.
-We’ve been introducing the elements of AI in Screenster during the last 3 years separating the hype from true game changers.
+We’ve been introducing the elements of artificial intelligence in Screenster during the last 3 years separating the hype from true game changers.

 Here are five features for intelligent test automation that will have a significant impact on your ROI.

 If you’re automating with Screenster, you’re working with one of the most advanced visual testing solutions to date.
 It’s so advanced you could almost call it an AI.

 If you think about it, what could you expect from artificial intelligence in visual testing tools?
 You’d certainly want it to recognize individual UI elements, their DOM, visual representation, and content.
 Guess what, this is exactly how Screenster works.